 In October 2016 a new Flemish action plan for innovation procurement was adopted for the period July 2016 to December 2019.
 The action plan is coordinated by EWI (Flemish ministry of economy, science and innovation) in cooperation with VLAIO (Flemish agency for innovation and entrepreneurship).

-The Flemish Government decided on minimum sustainability criteria for 9 product groups, plus guidance and criteria suggestions on a further 17 product groups.
+The Flemish Government uses minimum sustainability criteria for 9 product groups, plus guidance and criteria suggestions on a further 17 product groups.
 The products purchased must meet these criteria, in order to be able to call their procurement sustainable.
-Therefore, the Department of Environment, Nature and Energy (DENE) procurers need to monitor and report on the use of the criteria.
-They’re required to answer three questions before they can allocate the amount necessary to close a contract (the standstill period).
+Monitoring of SPP will be integrated in 2017 in a contract management system of the Government of Flanders.
+The Monitoring system of the Department of Environment, Nature and Energy (DENE) formed a testing ground for this.
+Within DENE they are required to answer three questions before they can allocate the amount necessary to close a contract (the standstill period).
 These questions are:

 The information provided is stored in DENE’s accounting system.
 Some of the important features of the system are its mandatory reporting requirements and that it also serves to provide information on the criteria and contact information of the helpdesk.
 In that way, it’s not only a reporting tool, but also provides a means to communicate through the channels which procurers are most accustomed to using.